 A space maintainer will hold the neighboring teeth in place until the permanent teeth begin to develop.
 At that time, we remove the space maintainer.
 Of course, not all instances of a lost tooth require a space maintainer.
 And the decision to install one depends on several additional factors.

-The important thing to remember is this: if your child or a child you know experiences a loss of a baby tooth, it is important that a dentist takes a look to determine if an intervention is needed.
+The important thing to remember is this: if your child or a child you know experiences a loss of a baby tooth, it is important that our Dentists Stephan Beck, DMD and Kevin McCoy, DDS take a look to determine if an intervention is needed.